Thabisocn/ssrf-http-server/README.md

 Accepts incoming requests
 ```

 A runtime SSRF server hosted on vercel to test SSRF connections.
 For now it only accepts requests and responds with a 200

+Improved as time goes on

 # ssrf-http-server